Jim Morrison in Paris

 You climbed a narrow staircase from the street.
 Each landing opened into an even narrower hallway.

-At right you see the view as you stepped through the door into the room.
-Simple, basic, and the plumbing was quite obvious — just a pedestal sink and white a bidet.
+Here you see the view as you stepped through the door into the room.
+Simple, basic, and the plumbing was quite obvious — just a pedestal sink and a white bidet.
 See the dedicated page on my Toilets of the World site for more on the plumbing.

 The view above shows the bed to the right as you step through the door.
-In the view at left, we have walked to the far left corner of the room and turned back to see the bed.
+In this view, we have walked to the far left corner of the room and turned back to see the bed.
 The room had a simple bed and set of shelves.
 No bathroom vanity, so that's my toilet kit on the shelves not too far from the sink.